C1.2 Create and translate patterns using movements, sounds, objects, shapes, letters, and numbers.

 Repeating Patterns

 Using multiple representations of the same pattern to communicate understanding is an essential part of developing algebraic thinking.
-Repeating patterns can be represented using concrete or semi-concrete materials, symbols, or oral descriptions.
+Repeating patterns can be represented using concrete or visual (semi-concrete) materials, symbols, or verbal descriptions.

 Examples of Representation Modes